 While Monod was crusading against Lysenkoism, Camus was having his own feud, in public, with Sartre, who had chastised him for his anti-Soviet stance.
 Camus had once been a Communist, in Algeria, mainly because he was troubled by the way in which the European French treated the native Algerians.
 However, he was never very sympathetic to the Marxist cause.
 Monod too had once been a member of the Communist Party; but only because it enabled him to have a voice in the running of the Resistance.
 In any case, Camus seized upon Monod’s condemnation of Lysenkoism in his feud with Sartre.

 Our two main protagonists finally met when Camus co-founded the anti-Stalin, anti-totalitarian Groupes de Liaison Internationale.
-Monod attended one of the group’s meetings, where he and Camus finally met.
-Discovering that they shared much in common, their friendship was forged.
-Carroll writes.
-“Camus, who so treasured the sense of solidarity that existed among the Resistance, had in Monod a new comrade who shared both the deep bond of that wartime experience and an unqualified opposition to a new common enemy.”
+Monod attended one of the group’s meetings.
+There, he, and Camus, discovering that they shared much in common, forged their friendship.
+Carroll writes: “Camus, who so treasured the sense of solidarity that existed among the Resistance, had in Monod a new comrade who shared both the deep bond of that wartime experience and an unqualified opposition to a new common enemy.”

 As noted, Monod’s views on the meaning of life owed much to Camus.
 Likewise, Camus learned from Monod.
 Camus not only used Monod’s case against Lysenko in his dispute with Sartre, but he also “borrowed” from Monod in The Rebel; in which Camus argued that revolution inevitably leads to tyranny.
 In any event, after Camus and Monod had separately fought the Nazis, they were now united against another oppressor—the totalitarian state run by Stalin.
 [Camus’ anti-Soviet stance cost him the friendships of many French intellectuals on the left.
 He and Sartre never spoke to each other again.]